PROMISE - protecting the unaccompanied migrant minors

 Context

 One out of three children who lives outside his/her country of origin is a refugee, according to UNICEF.
 1 356 564 refugees have arrived in Romania since the end of February 2022, out of whom approx. 314 000 children (29.39%) and 580 000 women (5.,29%), according to statistic data of 14 July 2022.
-At present, there are 83 936 Ukrainian refugees in Romania.
+There were 83 936 Ukrainian refugees in Romania in 2022.

 #haide #ActiveCitizensFund #Romania #activecitizens, #EEANorwayGrants